DaneVinson/scarredworld/TS4/Contracts/02 - Catch a Thief/readme.md

 As the Contractors explored the mine they encountered a small group of Zombies then three Ghouls.
 All these they dispatched easily.
 Next, they came upon a larger group of Zombies.
 They began as before but were attacked through a side mineshaft by a second group of Zombies and a human that could only be their Target.
 As the Zombies attacked Kraydus was couched upside down on the celling.
 From there he dropped a Sleep spell on Tall Paul and retreated back down the shaft.
 Shortly after came his scream.
 As the Contractors continued their engagement with the Zombies a Death Knight emerged from the shaft dragging a limp Kraydus behind him.
 He waved a hand and all the Zombies dropped.
 He threw the limp body towards the nearest Contractor and said "This one much overplayed his position".
 He identified himself as Lord Kaamaz and said he would not be the one to break the truce with Nexus.
 He allowed the Contractors to take the still living Kraydus but kept the Elven Dagger for himself.
 He bid the Contractors to leave his domain and in parting said "Tell your [Lord Roth](../../../markdown/vampire-paladin.md) that Lord Kaamaz is at his service whenever he wishes."

-The remaining stolen items were discovered on Kraydus along with:
+Kraydus was found to have the rest of the stolen items as well as:
 * __Bracers of Defense__
 * 10x diamond, 100 Crows
 * Emerald ring, 800 Crowns

 The Contractors retreated toward the surface.
 Within sight of the exit, illuminated by lightning flashes from the Occlusion, they encountered the Mist.
 The edge of the Mist was close to the entrance so the Contractors decided to run through to the outside, then South as quickly as possible.
-They escaped the Mist within seconds but not before every Contractor suffered poison damage and the Poisoned condition.
+They escaped the Mist within seconds but not before most Contractors had suffered poison damage and the Poisoned condition.
 Additionally, several Contractors suffered from Confusion.
 Once they'd distanced themselves from the Mist the Contractors stopped briefly to cure wounds and Poisonings.

 ## Day 3
 As the sun broke on the third day the Contractors all suffered a level of Exhaustion as they'd had no significant rest since they left the Sea Sparrow.